Phone: (845) 257-3760

 EGS477.
 Senior Seminar in Environmental Science.
 1 Credit.

-a series of presentations by senior students and by invited speakers.
+A series of presentations by senior students and by invited speakers.
 In the course, students nearing graduation present the findings of their senior project.
 On alternate weeks, invited professionals from the environmental sciences present relevant aspect of their work.

 Attributes: